A Principled Approach to Bayesian Transfer Learning: Discussion

-The simulation studies revealed that when the $\trg$ and $\src$ are moderately related the power prior outperforms the target only and Bayesian updating methods.
-Although the TSMC framework adaptively chooses the appropriate amount of transfer it is still beneficial to run all four methods (target only, Bayesian updating, FPP and NPP) and utilise a posterior predictive check to identify the best-performing method.
-In our examples, we have found that the additional computational cost of evaluating LOO within the TSMC framework is reasonable.
-Further, it appears that when the target parameter values are around three standard deviations away from the mean of the source posterior, the target only is usually the preferred method.
-This fact might help practitioners determine if studies are suitably related to benefit from Bayesian transfer learning.
+The simulation studies revealed that when $\trg$ and $\src$ are moderately related the power prior outperforms the target only and Bayesian updating methods.
+Although the TSMC framework adaptively chooses the appropriate amount of transfer it is still beneficial to run all four methods (BT, BU, FPP and NPP) and utilise the LOO-CV posterior predictive check to identify the best-performing method.
+In our examples, we have found that the additional computational cost of evaluating LOO-CV within the TSMC framework is reasonable.

-Our simulation studies also reveals some minor trends between methods.
-Most interesting is the slight difference between the FPP and NPP methods where the NPP method tends to have tighter posteriors at the cost of coverage, especially under the regression model.
-Beyond this, both methods effectively transfer information from $\src$ to $\trg$ only being outperformed under the two extreme settings of complete transfer or no transfer.
-Surprisingly, the Bayesian updating approach performs well when the difference between $\src$ and $\trg$ is small.
+Under the Bayesian transfer learning setting, it might be desirable to update from more than one source dataset.
+Our current framework does not consider this setting.
+However, \citet{gravestock2019power} propose to incorporate multiple source datasets by treating them as independent and estimating a unique transfer parameter for each.
+Therefore, an idea for future exploration could be to incorporate each source dataset individually by applying our TSMC framework sequentially (pairwise).
+We could start by applying TSMC to the first source dataset and target dataset.
+The resulting posterior can then be used as the target posterior, fixing $\alpha$, for the next source dataset.
+We could continue this pairwise application of TSMC until we finally incorporate all the source datasets.
+This scheme could allow useful information to be transferred from multiple source datasets.

 Two alternative Bayesian transfer learning approaches to the power prior are the commensurate prior, which makes use of a spike and slab prior, and MAPA, which utilises a robust mixture distribution.
-Unfortunately, for these methods, the choice of proposal distribution, which allows efficient posterior sampling, is not clear \citep{pawel2022normalized}.
+Unfortunately, for these methods, the choice of proposal distribution, which allows efficient posterior sampling, is not clear \citep{biswas2022scalable}.
 Therefore, future work could consider effective proposal distributions or a more computationally efficient framework to evaluate the commensurate prior and MAPA methods.
-Fortunately, the LOO metric we presented is still applicable to assess the performance of these methods.
+Fortunately, the LOO-CV metric we presented is still applicable to assess the performance of these methods.